pkarsai/Ukol_iOS_2018/README.md

 A simple note taking iOS application that lets the user to create simple notes which are saved in the cloud using a web service.
 This application is for demonstration purposes only so all notes in the app are shared by all users.
 The app's default language is English, but it's localized into Hungarian and Czech as well.

+## Installation
+After cloning the repo XCode 9 opens this project with no availanle schemes.
+Click the No scheme button in the upper left corner then click New scheme..., finally click OK in the modal window that appears.
+Now the project is ready to run in XCode with a simulator.
+In order to run it on an actual device, you must select a development team in the project navigator's signing section.

 ## Usage

 1. Install the app